codeIntrovert/codeIntrovert/README.md

 <!-- Quote Of the day -->

-"Never close your lips to those whom you have already opened your heart." - Charles Dickens
+"The goal is not to show how great you are to others, but how vulnerable you are to yourself." - Maxime Lagace

 <!-- Powered By zenquotes.io -->
 ```